canada-ca/canada-ca.github.io/_posts/2020-12-18-2020-silver-linings.md

 <p>Over this past year, we’ve learned to come together while staying apart.
 The interdepartmental collaboration with various working groups has been memorable and informative.</p>

-<p>One of our stand-out memories has been with our collaboration with DTO on the launch of the Economic Response Plan.
-Their data-driven UI/UX guidance has been instrumental in the delivery of information related to financial support to Canadians during the pandemic.</p>
+<p>One of our stand-out memories has been our collaboration with DTO on the launch of the Economic Response Plan.
+Their data-driven user interface/user experience guidance has been instrumental in the delivery of information related to financial support to Canadians during the pandemic.</p>

 <p>As we continue to strengthen our connections and learn from each other, we’re left hopeful that the challenges presented by this global pandemic will be overcome and improve us as individuals and teams.” </p>